nhsconnect/nhslogin/src/what-is-provisioning.md

 Account provisioning allows healthcare staff to create or upgrade an NHS login account on behalf of a patient.

-This provides them with a [fully verified (P9) account](https://nhsconnect.github.io/nhslogin/user-journeys/#p9), without them having to go upload photos of their ID or provide GP registration details, using the standard [prove who you are process](https://help.login.nhs.uk/provewhoyouare).
+This provides them with a [fully verified (P9) account](https://nhsconnect.github.io/nhslogin/user-journeys/#p9), without them having to go through the standard [prove who you are process](https://help.login.nhs.uk/provewhoyouare), including uploading photo ID or scanning their face.

 <h2>Requirements</h2>